nimaster1989/AreYouHungry/README.txt

 Developer Log:
-    Our developer log is multipart, first we used Trello to keep track of who was assigned what, we also agreed to keep track of our progress and issues we had in the comments section of the Trello cards themselves.
+    Our developer log is multipart, first we used Trello to keep track of who was assigned what.
     From there once we finish the task what we did was put it all inside of Google Doc in chronological order.
 For our group meetings we put those straight into the Google Doc as opposed to a Trello card first.
     The Log: https://docs.google.com/document/d/1a8yhKzSlzY0D8_UWBL0q6TMm_ceQJbOEeWVaKGaYHDc/